 Spirit: I’ve encountered a variety of religious traditions.
 Our family attended the local Episcopal church, our neighbors included those in Catholic, Jehovah’s Witness, and other traditions.
 I had a Buddhist roommate from Malaysia at Princeton.
 Went into the Peace Corps part-way to a degree, to Nepal, where I first encountered Hinduism.
-After returning to the US and to Princeton, a yoga instructor introduced me to two exceptional teachers from India – Harish Johari (affectionately known by Dada (“older brother”)) and Shyam Bhatnagar – who have been a strong,continuing (through my daily practice) influence in my life.
-I was for a while close with a Mevlevi Sufi group led by Kabir and Camille Helminski – was with them for two of their Summer retreats in Burke, VT.
-Locally, I’ve found some sense of sangha (roughly, “spiritual family”) with two groups (both in Barnet, VT) with roots in Tibetan Buddhism.
+After returning to the US and to Princeton, a yoga instructor introduced me to two exceptional teachers from India whose influence is reflected in many daily practices, and in how I conceive of this thing called “human” – Harish Johari (affectionately known as Dada (“older brother”)) and Shyam Bhatnagar (Shyam-ji).
+In the few years before moving to Vermont, I was close with a Mevlevi Sufi group led by Kabir and Camille Helminski.
+I was with them for two of their Summer retreats in (what is now nearby) Burke, VT.
+Locally, I’ve found a sense of sangha (roughly, “spiritual family”) with two groups (both in Barnet, VT) with roots in Tibetan Buddhism.
+The first US base of (the sometimes controversial) Chogyam Trungpa was Tail of the Tiger, now called Karme Choling.
+Close by is the Milarepa Center, connected with the more “traditional” FPMT (Foundation for the Preservation of the Mahayana Tradition).

 Some fundamental questions engage me – Who am “I” that is distinct from the rest of the vastness of life – matter, sensation, thought and spirit – as all of this “co-volves” through time.
-How does life (individual, species, all life) learn, change, adapt?
-What range of states can be experienced by a human who has worked to refine their states of being?
-What do I have the will to practice daily so as to be more open to deeper states along the spectrum of [dharana (concentration), dhyana (meditation), samadhi]?
+How do life-forms learn, change, adapt?
+What is possible for a human who works to refine his/her states of being?
+How have different traditions understood what it means to become a better human, and how to go about such a goal?
+What do I have the will to practice in everyday moments, and in early-morning sitting-time [that may bring deeper states along the spectrum of dharana (concentration), dhyana (meditation), samadhi]?

 I’d be interested in talking with others about how to bring into being an education environment that is more self-directed, with more intensely focused students, than one finds in today’s schools.
 While actively involved in education, I collected interesting educational links at a wordpress.com site.